 CITs have the option of working with our Preschool Nature Camp or Ecology Day Camp.
 Normally, CITs have the option to choose different camps, but this year CITs will stick with ONE camp.
 This is an effort to limit interaction between camps and staff to reduce chances of spread.

 Preschool Nature Camp: Preschool Nature Camp offers a half-day of outdoor play and exploration to campers 3 to 5 years old, with both morning and afternoon sessions.
 Our time is filled with stories, nature walks, puppet shows, games, and full-sensory immersion in the natural world.
 CIT hours: 8:15 a.m. to 4:15 p.m.

-See the Day Camp Brochure for a description of each camp session and their weekly themes.
+See the camp calendars for a description of each camp session and their weekly themes: